 A former Young Artist at Opera North, Adrian’s operatic repertoire spans contemporary heroines including Susannah (Floyd), Abigail (Ward), and Rosina (Corigliano), as well as those in light opera such as Hannah (Léhar), Mabel, and Aline (Gilbert & Sullivan).
 Her concert work includes Vaughan Williams’ Dona Nobis Pacem, Mozart’s Requiem, and Mahler’s Symphony No. 4.

 In addition to her teaching and writing, Adrian sings professionally throughout Atlanta.
 She is a member of the Michael O’Neal Singers as well as the chamber group Kaleidoscope which concertize throughout the year.
 Adrian has given several recitals and concerts at the Schwartz Center collaborating with the Emory Chamber Music Society of Atlanta and including a recent performance of Paul Salerni’s Regimen Sanitatis Salerni with the Vega String Quartet.
-Adrian has served as a staff soloist at Peachtree Presbyterian Church in Buckhead, with the chancel choir at the Cathedral of Christ the King, and as a cantor at St. Catherine’s Catholic Church.
+Adrian has served as a staff soloist at Peachtree Presbyterian Church in Buckhead.
+In addition, she has sung with the chancel choir at the Cathedral of Christ the King, at St. Catherine of Siena Catholic Church, St. Joseph Catholic Church and at Lutheran Church of the Ascension in Buckhead.
+Adrian has given several recitals and concerts at the Schwartz Center collaborating with the Emory Chamber Music Society of Atlanta and including a recent performance of Paul Salerni’s Regimen Sanitatis Salerni with the Vega String Quartet.
 In May 2017 Adrian sang the Brahms’ Liebeslieder Waltzes Op.
 52 at the Carlos Museum alongside her Emory colleagues.

 Adrian is a member of the National Association of Teachers of Singing.